Mental Health Resources for Teens

 Option 1: Talk to a Trusted Adult

-Think about the adults in your life you trust, who will understand you, and will support your mental health.
+Think about the adults in your life you trust, who will understand you and support your mental health.
 Write down your feelings in a letter, send a text or email, or take a buddy with you to ask an adult for help.

 Option 2: Call a Warmline